namg2/Art-Portfolio/README.md

 # Art-Portfolio
-Want to make a custom website for my art!
+Decided to make a niave website for my art portfolio